ThatzOkay/WACVR/README.md

 - Panel Locked by Default
 - Added posters on the walls
 - Updated lighting
+- Avatar with hands
+- Modified colider to be hand shaped for more accuracy
+- LIV was removed for in engine avatar
+- This fork may contrain purchaced assets and or copyrighted material
+  - Note to self: Please check assets before making a pull request
+- May not be as 100$ performant as the parent as im focusing more on immersion

+Also this fork will be a mess for a while as i work my trough all my ideas

 ## Planned Changes
 - Use VRChat Avatars for streaming
 - Adjustable colider depth
+- Needs a lot of IK work
+- Add options to things been added

 ## Supported platforms
 - All SteamVR devices (Index, HTC, Oculus, etc.)